ankushgupta05/SISTEC-Kaizen-Skills-Answer/GD/Movies-Reflextion-or-not.md

 ❌ **Objection 1: “Movies spoil youth or promote violence.”**

 **Counter:**
-> It's not fair to blame all movies.
-Just like medicine, government makes painkillers, but some people may misuse them.
-Does that mean we should ban medicines?
-No.
+>It’s not fair to blame all movies.
+Just like medicines.
+Government makes painkillers to reduce pain.
+But some people use them in the wrong way — they take too many tablets or use without doctor’s advice.
+This creates problems like addiction.
+But we don’t ban medicines, right?

-Similarly, movies can be used for good or bad, but their main role is to spread awareness and express ideas.
+In the same way, movies can also be used in good or bad way.
+The main purpose of movies is to give awareness and share ideas.
-Movies like *Chak De India*, *Swades*, and *3 Idiots* inspired millions to chase their dreams and improve the nation.
+Movies like Chak De India, Swades, and 3 Idiots gave inspiration to millions of people to follow their dreams and help the country.
+.

 // example
 Suppose someone has a little pain or just a normal headache, but they keep taking strong painkillers daily without asking a doctor.
 Slowly, it becomes a bad habit and harms their health.